cfoster/big-thesaurus/c/README.md

 ## Single or Multiple XML files

 By default, thes2xml will produce one single MarkLogic Thesaurus XML file from a CSV file.
-To produce multiple XML documents where each document has only 1 single entry, pass the `-s` or `--split` argument when running thes2xml.
+To produce multiple XML documents where each document has only 1 entry, pass the `-s` or `--split` argument when running thes2xml.

 When using the `--split` option, the `[output]` argument MUST be a directory that already exists on the file-system.

-The names of the single entry XML documents is taken from an md5 hash of the lower-cased root term, so an entry with a root term of 'elephant' would be saved as `e4b48fd541b3dcb99cababc87c2ee88f.xml`
+The filenames of single entry XML documents is decided by an [MD5 hash](http://en.wikipedia.org/wiki/MD5) of the lower-cased root term, so a CSV row with a root term of 'elephant' would produce the XML file `e4b48fd541b3dcb99cababc87c2ee88f.xml`

-## command line usage
+## Command line usage

 ```
 usage: thes2xml [options] input.csv [output]